-Waste disposal has negative environmental and health impacts so reducing the amount of waste the Council produces is an important action.
+- Waste disposal has negative environmental and health impacts so reducing the amount of waste the Council produces is an important action. - Monitoring and reducing unnecessary Council consumption will also produce cost savings.

 - Technology: There may be future opportunities to invest in systems and technologies that support a shift towards being paperless. - Raising awareness: Education on recycling and waste reduction will be required to ensure behaviour changes are made and retained across the service areas. - Internal processes: A commitment to changing internal processes and procedures to align with being a paperless Council.